Phonics and Reading at The Hythe

 - Phonics assessments

 - Phonics screening and phonics resits data

 - KS2 Reading SATs results

-Teaching and learning is evaluated by learning walks, drop-ins, moderation sessions, pupil interviews and work scrutinies.
+Teaching and learning are evaluated by learning walks, drop-ins, moderation sessions, pupil interviews and work scrutinies.

-External moderations are carried out once a year with learning partnership schools.
-The analysis of this is used to identify areas of development and any children who are not making expected progress.
+External moderation is carried out once a year with North Runnymede learning partnership schools.
+This analysis is used to identify areas of development and any children who are not making expected progress.

-KS1 outcomes were moderated by external moderators in 2019.
-The moderator summarised that there was a wide range of evidence used to form judgements of reading and that these were fully in line with the KS1 framework.
-Teachers showed good knowledge of the children and there was support for parents in the reading records.
+External moderation of the end of KS1 outcomes in 2019 stated that there was a wide range of evidence used to form judgements of reading and that these were fully in line with the KS1 framework.
+Teachers showed good knowledge of the children, and there was support for parents in the reading records.

-The school has a high level of focus on developing early reading skills with phonics prioritised in Early Years and Key Stage One classes.
-At the end of each phase children are confident in blending and segmenting using the sounds that they have learnt.
-Tricky words that are introduced during each phase should be spelt and read with confidence and children will use these to support their learning across the curriculum.
-Additional phonics sessions are used when children are identified as in need of support.
+The school has a high level of focus on developing early reading skills, with phonics prioritised in Early Years and Key Stage One classes.
+At the end of each phase, children are confident in blending and segmenting using their learned sounds.
+Tricky words that are introduced during each phase should be spelt and read with confidence, and children will use these to support their learning across the curriculum.
+Additional phonics sessions are used when children are identified as needing support.
 This helps to quickly close any gaps and move their learning in line with children of their age.
-SEND and disadvantaged children will be supported with their specific needs both in class and with any additional phonics sessions.
-The curriculum provides challenge for all children, including SEND and disadvantaged pupils that allows them to become increasingly confident and independent learners
+SEND and disadvantaged children will be supported with their specific needs in class and any additional phonics sessions.
+The curriculum provides challenge for all children, including SEND and disadvantaged pupils, that allows them to become increasingly confident and independent learners.